 Invalid Zip Code

-Author Icon By Tamara Jude + 1 other Reviewer Icon Reviewed By Roger Horowitz Updated 03/18/2024
+Author Image Written by Tamara Jude + 1 other Reviewed by Roger Horowitz Updated 06/23/2024

 We recommend Maxeon as the best high-efficiency system because of the company’s average panel efficiency of 20%–22.8%.
 Solar panel efficiency ratings indicate how well solar panels convert sunlight into usable energy.
-The higher the efficiency, the better the energy conversion and electricity production.
-Investing in high-quality solar panels with excellent efficiency rates helps maximize your potential energy savings.
+The higher the efficiency, the better the energy conversion and electricity production, which saves you more money on your power bill.
+Investing in top performing residential solar panels with excellent efficiency rates helps maximize your potential energy savings from solar and improve the ROI on your solar system.

-Our team spent more than 90 hours researching the most efficient solar panels from top manufacturers.
-In this guide, we share our top picks and explain factors that impact panel efficiency, as well as tips for choosing the best options for your home.
+We spent more than 90 hours researching the most efficient solar panels from top manufacturers.
+In this guide, we share our top picks and explain factors that impact panel efficiency and how solar can make your home more energy efficient, as well as tips for choosing the best options for your home solar system.

 Compare the Most Efficient Solar Panels